gabrielleviray/255-Team-1-Project/README.md

 </p>

-1. (2 pts) Project title.
+1. (2 pts) Project title. - United States Presidential election, 2020
 2. (25 pts) What data you’ll use and where you’ll get it?
 * If considering a dataset from a site such as kaggle, email me for approval.
 * Otherwise, consider looking at the list I have at the end of this document
 3. (25 pts) Description of the problem you’ll solve or the question you’ll investigate.